 We use modern flexible titanium rotary files with specialist rotary motors to ensure that the tooth canals are shaped efficiently.
 We only use our root canal files once, in order to minimize fracture and reduce risk of cross infection.

-We use high tech apex locators to establish the length of canals accurately and to reduce the radiographic dose to patients.
+We always use high tech apex locators to establish the length of canals accurately and to reduce the radiographic dose to patients.
 We thoroughly clean the canals with powerful disinfectants to destroy the bacteria colonies within the tooth.

 Finally the root canals are filled with gutta percha root canal filling material to prevent re-infection of the tooth.
 The tooth is usually filled with a composite core material and patients will be advised to have a dental crown soon after root canal treatment to prevent tooth fracture or root canal leakage.

 You may experience some post-operative pain which usually settles down with pain killers.
 Root canal success rate ranges from 70-90% over 5 years.
 Root canal treated teeth can discolour, however once they are crowned this tooth dicolouration will be hidden.